amdrexler23/module1mediaproject/README.md

 ### Files in this Respository:
 - module1mediaproject-API.ipynb - Jupyter notebook demonstrating API calls from BechdelTest.com along with associated visualizations and dataframes
-- student.ipynb.ipynb - Jupyter notebook demonstrating webscraping from BoxOfficeMojo along with associated visualizations and dataframes
+- student.ipynb - Jupyter notebook demonstrating webscraping from BoxOfficeMojo along with associated visualizations and dataframes

 ### Data Collection
 - BeauitfulSoup